 Fabric & weight for casual shirts

 Casual shirts for men, particularly those made by “fast fashion” merchants, are often made with synthetic fabrics like nylon and polyester.
-The use of these fabrics allow them to be cheaper, and they can look good for a while.
+The use of these fabrics allows them to be cheaper, and they can look good for a while.
 But they don’t last as long, and they’re nowhere nearly as comfortable.

-As for the weight, this simply indicated how heavy or light the shirt is, which in turn indicates the time of year it’s best suited for.
+As for the weight, this simply indicates how heavy or light the shirt is, which in turn indicates the time of year it’s best suited for.
 It’s quite simple: lighter weight in warmer weather, heavier weight in cooler weather!